-Join Kelley Hecker for an in-depth discussion in this video Make a game piece move, part of Build a Match 3 Game with Unity.
+Join Kelley Hecker for an in-depth discussion in this video Make a game piece move, part of Building a Match 3 Game with Unity.

 - [Voiceover] Now that we've got our basic game piece script, let's add some more features to it.
 We'll start by making our pieces movable.
 In the scripts folder, right click and create a new c sharp script and call it movable piece.
 This movable piece script is a component that will allow us to add mobility to any type of piece.
 Click on the prefabs folder and select the normal piece prefab.
 Go back to the scripts folder and drag the movable piece component onto the prefab.
 Open the movable piece script.

 The movable piece component needs to know about the game piece that it's attached to, so we'll add a reference to the game piece script.
 In awake, we'll get the reference to the game piece.
 I'm using awake to make sure that we get this reference as soon as possible so that we don't have any null reference exceptions.
 Then we just need to add a move function which moves the piece.
 For now, we'll just instantly move the piece to its new position.
 Later, when we get to filling the board, we'll animate the pieces.

 To move the piece, we need to update the x and y coordinates in the grid as well as the position of the game object in world space.
 Updating the coordinates on the grid is easy.
 They're the x and y properties from the game piece script.
 The grid has a get world position function that we wrote earlier, and we can use that to get the position for the game object.
 We're setting the position locally because the piece is a child of the grid.
 Since we originally wrote get world position just for the grid class, it's private.